erimcg/Using-D3js/06_04_partitions.md

 # Partition Layouts

-Like treemaps, the partition layout represents nodes in a hierarchy model as rectangles.
-In partitions, however, the rectangles for child nodes are not positioned inside their parents' rectangles, but are positioned adjacent to their parent's rectangles and the length of a rectangle is proportional to the value of the node's required `value` property.
+The partition layout represents nodes in a hierarchy model as rectangles with rectangles for child nodes positioned adjacent to the rectangles for their parents' and the length of a rectangle being proportional to the value of the node's `value` property.

 Below we show a tree and a partition, both created using the same hierarchal model.